West Street pedestrian bridges: Vesey Street Bridge

-The first Vesey Street Bridge (40°42′49″N 74°0′49″W), or North Bridge, connected the above-ground concourse of the former World Trade Center complex with the World Financial Center, paralleling nearby Vesey Street.
+The first Vesey Street Bridge (40°42′49″N 74°0′49″W), or North Bridge, connected the above-ground concourse of the former World Trade Center complex with the World Financial Center.
+Paralleling the nearby Vesey Street, it opened in 1984.
 It began at a point between 1 WTC and 6 WTC linking the upper levels of the Winter Garden Atrium.
 The grand marble staircase inside the Winter Garden pavilion provided access to the lower levels of the building and to the adjacent waterfront.
 The bridge was destroyed in the collapse of 1 WTC during the September 11 attacks in 2001.

 Because the intersection of Vesey Street and West Street was closed to pedestrians due to the September 11 attacks, ground for a temporary Vesey Street Bridge was broken in August 2003 by then-Governor George E. Pataki.
 The bridge opened in November 2003 in time for the return of the PATH train to the temporary terminal by the WTC site and connected the southwest corner of Vesey Street and West Street, next to 3 WFC, with the northeast corner, next to 140 West Street (Verizon Building).

 The Vesey Street bridge was designed with ADA accessibility in mind, and escalators were installed to allow pedestrians access the bridge without using stairs.
 The escalator by the World Financial Center, at the western end, opened on April 16, 2004.
 They were followed by the escalator on the eastern side in June 2004.
 The elevators at either end opened in the same summer.
 The elevators and escalators were prone to problems, and an escalator was closed for six months due to a failure.
 The bridge was met criticism for the breakdowns and also bridge closures due to construction activity at the 1 WTC construction site.
 Thus residents from the Battery Park City area clamored for the reopening of the Vesey Street walkways across West Street, as an alternative to the bridge.
 (The elevator and escalator on the east side of the Vesey Street bridge were inoperable for an extended period of time forcing individuals who are unable to climb stairs to cross at Murray Street, which is north of Vesey Street.)

 The bridge was finally closed and taken apart on October 7, 2013.
 At the same time, the crosswalk on the north side of Vesey Street was reopened, The bridge was replaced by the West Concourse of the World Trade Center Transportation Hub, an underground passageway connecting the World Financial Center with the World Trade Center PATH station and to the Fulton Center via the Dey Street Passageway.
 The temporary bridge was demolished and replaced by a pedestrian crosswalk.